tabatkins/kdlpy/README.md

 	You can produce KDL values
-	(such as parsing `(hex)"0x12.e5"` into a `kdl.Decimal`, since KDL doesn't support fractional hex values), or into any other type.
+	(such as parsing `(hex)"0x12.e5"` into a `kdl.Decimal`, since KDL doesn't support fractional hex values), or produce any other Python type.
 	If you return a non-KDL type,
 	you probably want to ensure it has a `.to_kdl()` method (or is one of the supported built-in types),